 ^^^ Not all of these beers were for us!

-^^^ We sat at the same bar side table we had vacanted a little earlier.
+^^^ We sat at the same barside table that we'd vacanted a little earlier.
 Soon enough, 'Pink Jumper' and his girlfriend had ditched their friend(s) and joined us.
 It really was great fun, chatting and drinking with them over the next hour or so.
 They were both students - albeit not at the main University in town - and had been going out for just four months.
 His name was Martin Klein and, as aforementioned, his English accent was perfect.
 He was from Erfurt (in the old East Germany) but supported - and used to have a season ticket at - Chelsea ("Who is your Premier team?").
 She - Marie - was from Kiel but supported St Pauli (boo!).
-They were both suitably impressed by our stories of travelling throughout their country and also by our knowledge of German football (an example being when I correctly named Holstein as Marie's hometown team ... she, in return, informed us that they are nicknamed the Storks) "We love Germany ... we'd live here if we could speak the language" said we.
+They were both suitably impressed by our stories of travelling throughout their country and also by our knowledge of German football (an example being when I correctly named Holstein as Marie's hometown team; she, in return, informed us that they are nicknamed the Storks) "We love Germany ... we'd live here if we could speak the language," said we.
 "Why don't you learn the language then?" was their reply.
 Errr ...

 ^^^ The following morning, Macleod (C) and I both needed a 'pick me up'.
 Fortunately, a couple of warm bottles of Heidelberger Radler (purchased from the hotel vending machine - and opened - the night before) did the trick before we met with the Breakfast Club.
 They had just finished frühstück at the aforementioned Mandy's Railway Diner (very good, apparently).